-The School of Computing now offers three graduate-level digital badges.
-A digital badge, or simply "badge", recognizes your completion of a coherent and meaningful academic experience.
+The School of Computing now offers eight graduate-level digital badges.
+A digital badge, or simply "badge," recognizes your completion of a coherent and meaningful academic experience.
 A badge allows you to promote academic achievements online more effectively and in different venues than with a transcript.

 The School of Computing's data analytics badge (not a degree or certificate) is designed to prepare students in the following areas:

 - Analyze, develop, and apply formal models of biomedical decision-making.

 - Apply algorithms for biomedical data mining and bio-sequence analysis.

 - Assess and evaluate data mining software used in bioinformatics and medicine.

 - Compare and contrast various machine learning algorithms and relate them to human learning processes.